Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Celerity <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/CelerityTemp.png" Align=left width=7% height=7%>

-Whenever you gain movement speed during your turn, double it.
+Whenever you cast a spell you gain agility and movement speed equal to five time the spell level until the end of your turn.

 ---